Find your local branch

 If you have seen the signs of mice around your home, you should contact your local Ehrlich Pest Control specialist right away.
 We’ll track them down, offer the best mouse control solution for your needs and provide advice on how to keep mice away.

-The problem is mice make a huge mess.
+Mice make a huge mess.
 In order to mark a place as their own, they start to urinate and defecate all over the place.
 It is messy and nasty, to be sure, but mice waste also carries a number of known pathogens that can be very serious and lead to health problems.
 For example:

 The other thing to remember is that mice and other rodents are not neat and do not shower every day.
 This means they are often covered in parasites like ticks and fleas.
 Several diseases have been linked to parasites mice carry, including:

 There are other mouse-related diseases linked to the parasites they carry.
 Getting rid of mice inside your home is more than just saving the furniture from having holes chewed in it, it can be dangerous to leave them on the loose.
 If you've come into contact with mice, be sure to take the proper steps and seek medical treatment if necessary.

 However, there are other risks such as their tendency to chew on wiring in the walls.
 They will destroy property because their teeth keep growing and in order to manage their chompers, they have to chew on wood and other hard things to keep them filed down.
 If they end up inside the walls, they might chew on wiring, too.
 Exposed wiring can cause a short and that can cause an electrical fire behind the walls.

 Ehrlich Pest Control mouse control specialists know all of the places mice can hide.
 They understand the risks and can spot even the smallest signs of mice around the home or property.
 They also have the training and experience to know what kind of mice you have and where they might be getting in.
 Working with you, your dedicated pest specialist can develop an effective method of removing the mice and stopping them from returning.
 Knowing the signs of a mouse infestation and being able to prevent it will not only keep mice out of your home, but also the diseases and health risks that come with them.

 It's best to stay safe and act quickly if you start seeing the warning signs.
 If you think you’ve spotted the signs of a mouse infestation in your home, heard their little feet scampering in the walls, or worry about mice on your property and their potential health risks, just contact Ehrlich and set up a free property inspection.

 Find your local branch